-Course requires longer, in-depth articles for newspaper and magazine publication.
+The course requires longer, in-depth articles for newspaper and magazine publication.
 Students build on well-developed research, reporting, and writing skills required for feature coverage.
 Writing proficiency is required in this W-designated course.
 Prerequisite: CO 231.

-CO 342 Radio and TV Announcing
+CO 342 Radio and TV Broadcasting

-A course designed to help the student acquire the skills that will lead to competent performance as a media announcer.
+This is a course designed to help the student acquire the skills that lead to competent performance as a media announcer.
 Study is given to the speech techniques that are required in preparation, announcing, and narration of various types of material.
-Prerequisites: CO 201 and CO 232.
+Prerequisites: CO 201.